jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

   - Line up all the decimal points
   - Clean up before moving on:
     - **Stop reusing a single instance of `PurchaseInProgress` to represent the purchase in progress.
 Maintaining the state has already become too complicated!**
+      - The class and one of its properties have the same name.
+Improve this _somehow_.
+      - Make the lifecycle of the Purchase in Progress more obvious in the API.
+For example: Purchase.begin() returns PurchaseInProgress; purchaseInProgress.complete() returns PurchaseInfo.
+    - Can we compute `isPurchaseInProgress` without maintaining a separate state value?

 # Inbox